|

 -

-Step 2, next day travel from Dublin to London by ferry & train, leaving Dublin busaras (bus station) at 07:30 or using a taxi to connect with the luxurious Irish Ferries Ulysses leaving at 08:05 and arriving Holyhead at 11:30.
-A train connection will get you to London Euston station at 16:38 Mondays-Saturdays, 16:44 on Sundays.
+Step 2, next day travel from Dublin to London by ferry & train, leaving the Mortons Coaches stop in Westmoreland Street at 07:15 or using a taxi to connect with the luxurious Irish Ferries Ulysses leaving at 08:05 and arriving Holyhead at 11:30 or the 08:05 Stena Line sailing arriving Holyhead about the same time.
+A train connection will get you to London Euston station at 16:39 Mondays-Saturdays, 16:44 on Sundays.
 For full details of this journey, see the Ireland page.

 -